 A: Any new owners would have the discretion to leave the locks and dams in place.
-If the new owner wants to remove the locks and dams, they would have to acquire any state or federal permits and would be required to prepare an environmental assessment or an environmental impact statement prior to removal.
+If the new owner wants to remove the locks and dams, he or she would have to acquire any state or federal permits and would be required to prepare an environmental assessment or an environmental impact statement prior to removal.